Dr. Daniel Cameron: Inside Lyme Podcast

 COVID-19 or Lyme disease triggers autoimmune dysfunction?

 Welcome to another edition of Inside Lyme Podcast with Dr. Daniel Cameron.
-I will be discussing autonomic dysfunction in a 64-year-old woman with a history of Lyme disease and COVID-19.
+I will be discussing autonomic dysfunction in a 64-year-old woman where COVID-19 or Lyme disease triggered autoimmune dysfunction.

 This case was featured in the journal eNeurologicalSci in 2020.
 According to the author, a 60-year-old woman was diagnosed with Lyme disease based on a tick bite, Bull’s eye rash, joint pain, and swollen lymph nodes.
 She was treated with a 3-week course of doxycycline.